damianhakert/damianhakert.github.io/source/strategy/index.html.md

 4. [Continuous Deployment of master to GitLab.com via packages.](https://gitlab.com/gitlab-com/operations/issues/146)

-5. Solutions for performance measurement, logs, and errors that ship with EE.
+5. Solutions for performance measurement, logs, including tools for alerting when something goes wrong, that ship with EE.

 ## Partnerships 2016